JAMB 2025 UTME/DE Registration Form Instructions and Guidelines

 iii.
 A Profile Code of 10 characters will be received by the candidate on the same telephone (SIM) number.
 Returning Candidates from previous years will still receive the same profile code on the same number previously used.
 Note that the profile remains the same for the candidate for present and future applications with the Board.

-iv.
-The phone number used for the text message is automatically tied to the candidate’s 2024 application, Examination and Admission.
 CANDIDATES SHOULD NOTE AND ALWAYS REMEMBER THE SIM NUMBER USED.
-IT IS OF UTMOST IMPORTANCE FOR SUBSEQUENT COMMUNICATION WITH THE BOARD
+IT IS OF UTMOST IMPORTANCE FOR SUBSEQUENT COMMUNICATION WITH THE BOARD.

 BY OBTAINING UTME/DE APPLICATION DOCUMENTS, A CANDIDATE HAS ACCEPTED TO RECEIVE TEXT MESSAGES FROM JAMB (55019 or 66019) EVEN WHEN THE “DO NOT DISTURB” (DND) IS ACTIVATED.

-viii.
+iv.
 Only candidates whose biometrics verification is successful on examination day will be permitted to sit the UTME.
 No parent or any proxy is allowed to make any transaction on the candidates’ profile.

-ix.
+v.
 Candidates with biometric challenges can only register at JAMB headquarters in Abuja.
 Arrangements should be made for this through JAMB-state offices.
 Candidates with biometric challenges would sit the examination in Abuja on the last day of the national examination calendar.

 WARNING: